Case Study: How a Karachi Couple Built Their First PKR 5 Million Portfolio

 Common errors they avoided

-- Chasing short-term social media tips.
+- Chasing short-term tips from social media.

 - Treating bonuses as spending only.

-- Skipping portfolio reviews for long periods.
+- Skipping portfolio reviews for long stretches.

 Final takeaway